Cockentrice

-Cockentrice is a dish consisting of a suckling pig's upper body sewn onto the bottom half of a capon or turkey.
+Cockentrice is a dish consisting of a suckling pig's upper body sewn onto the bottom half of a capon.
 Alternately, the front end (head and torso) of the poultry is sewn to the rump of the piglet to not waste the other half.
-Other animal combinations were also used.
+Other animal combinations were also made, although not so named.
 The cockentrice was basted with a mixture of egg yolk and saffron during the roasting or covered with gold foil; it was also filled with a similar mixture to have a gilded inside.
 The dish originates from the Middle Ages and at least one source attributes the Tudor dynasty of the Kingdom of England as its originator.

 Nomenclature

-Cockentrice, at times also spelled cockentryce, is only one version of the dish's name.
+Cockentrice or cockentryce is only one version of the dish's name.
 The original name was cokagrys or cotagres, a portmanteau of "cock" and grys, a suckling pig.
 Other spellings from the period include koketris, cocagres and cokyntryche.
+The name also references the mythical cockatrice, a dragon with a cock's head.